Code360In/katacoda-scenarios-32/docker-oracle-authorization/step3.md

 `grant select on t to u2 with grant option;`{{execute}}

-Review the object privilege of the granted object privileges.
+Now, we will review the object privilege of the granted object privileges.

-Specify the column width for formatting the output (if you are using sqlplus).
+First, we specify the column width for formatting the output (if you are using sqlplus).

 ```
 column grantee format a10;